heseltime/heseltime.github.io/pages/rDai.md

 # LSTM in the Linz-AI-Curriculum

 It's a core course for the Master's.
-After all, JKU's [Sepp Hochreiter](https://en.wikipedia.org/wiki/Sepp_Hochreiter) [invented LSTM (Long-Short-Term Memory)](https://www.bioinf.jku.at/publications/older/2604.pdf), but to go there, you need to [start from RNNs (Recurrent Neural Networks)](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first - check out the links for helpful resources to get up to speed.
-What follows is a small taxonomy of RNNs, centering on LSTM.
+After all, JKU's [Sepp Hochreiter](https://en.wikipedia.org/wiki/Sepp_Hochreiter) [invented LSTM (Long-Short-Term Memory)](https://www.bioinf.jku.at/publications/older/2604.pdf), but to go there, you need to [start from RNNs (Recurrent Neural Networks)](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.

 $$ \frac{P(B \vert A)\cdot P(A)}{P(B)} $$